The Little Book of Tourists in Iceland

 Touring Iceland, staying safe

-The things to keep in mind while travelling in Iceland’s treacherous terrain
+The things to keep in mind while traveling in Iceland’s treacherous terrain

 The most dangerous parts of Iceland?
 Its roads!
 Read our tips for staying safe